cji-intro-to-systems/arcade-stacker/README.md

 - If when dropped, the block does not contact the previous block, the game ends
 - Stack 20 blocks to win
 - (The easiest way to win is to hit `[spacebar]` rapidly, immediately after starting the game)

-### Issues:
-I sometimes have to load the game twice in the VM Emulator before it works...